junyuan-chen/ReadStatTables.jl/docs/src/man/getting-started.md

 Here is an introduction to the main function of ReadStatTables.jl.
 For instructions on installation, see [Installation](@ref).

-## Loading a Data File
+## Reading a Data File

 Suppose we have a Stata `.dta` file located at `data/sample.dta`.
-To load this file into Julia, run
+To read this file into Julia, run

 ```@repl getting-started
 using ReadStatTables